pfreguia/nuki.homey/README.md

 Nuki Direct can also manage the extra features provided by Nuki API in addition to the standard commands, settings, capabilities and flow cards supplied by Homey.
 With Nuki Direct you can fine-tune the settings and control the specific lock states and events of your Nuki devices.

-Since Nuki Direct and Nuki app by Athom have been developed on distinct APIs, they can be happily run side by side on the same Homey without interfering.
+Since Nuki Direct and Nuki app by Athom have been developed on distinct APIs, they can happily run side by side on the same Homey without interfering.

 ## Adding your devices
 Follow these steps to add your Nuki to Homey.